Carniverous19/helium-DIY-middleman/README.md

          }
 }
 ```

-If you've got a local.conf file in your packet forwarder (miner & gateway on same device, like a RAK7244), make sure the gateway_ID in that copy/paste matches it.
+IMPORTANT:  If you've got a local.conf file in your packet forwarder (miner & gateway on same device, like a RAK7244), make sure the gateway_ID above matches what's in the packet forwarder.

-Now you'll need to make the middleman.conf file.
+Next, make the middleman.conf file.
 In /middleman

 `sudo nano middleman.conf`

 Then enter your arguments.
-Example 1 (for a Nearson 9 db anteanna)  `middleman_args="--rx-adjust -9” `
+Example 1 (for a Nearson 9 db anteanna)  `middleman_args="--rx-adjust -9” `.
-Example 2 (an antenna over 13 db) `middleman_args="--tx-adjust -4 --rx-adjust -13"`
+Example 2 (an antenna over 13 db) `middleman_args="--tx-adjust -4 --rx-adjust -13"`.

 Next we'll enable Middleman:

-`sudo systemctl enable middleman`
+`sudo systemctl enable middleman`.
 and then reboot the miner.
 You might not have to reboot.
 I did it anyway.

-`sudo reboot`
+`sudo reboot`.

 Now, over in the Gateway you're going to change the UDP port from the default (1680) to that of Middlema (1681).
 This tells the gateway to talk to Middleman instead of the miner.
 First, on your gateway check to see where your packet forwarder config file is.